CompResearchLab/POD-Schrodinger-Equation-Solver/README.txt

 Authors: Martin Veresko and Ming-Cheng Cheng

 The following code will solve the Time Independent Schrodinger equation using POD.
+Make sure in your directory in which the code is installed you have all files located https://github.com/CompResearchLab/POD-Schrodinger-Equation-Solver.
+If you are missing a file or directory from this site the code will not run.
 The code is divided into three parts: Schro_Solver_QDs.m, POD_Library_Creation.m and POD_Schro_Solver.m.
 This first part, Schro_Solver_QDs.m, performs direct numerical simulations (DNSs) to train/collect wave function data.
 The second part, POD_Library_Creation.m generates the POD library.
 Finally, POD_Schro_Solver.m will solve the POD Hamiltonian and will plot the error with